-As we see it, Christ-centered 3-C contemplative activists are followers of Jesus who have decided to forsake the westernized 3-B corporate approach to Christianity (read more about the 3-B’s here), while embracing a singular desire to live fruitful, Christ-honoring lives; a simple and sustainable faith that is rooted and balanced in three key spiritual disciplines associated with both Jesus of Nazareth and the life of the early church.
+As we see it, Christ-centered 3-C contemplative activists are followers of Jesus who have decided to forsake the westernized 3-B corporate approach to Christianity (read more about the 3-B’s here), while embracing a singular desire to live fruitful, Christ-honoring lives; a simple and sustainable faith that is rooted and balanced in three ancient spiritual disciplines:

 ommunion with Christ: “Are you tired?
 Worn out?
 Burned out on religion?
 Come to Me.
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with Me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with Me and you’ll learn to live freely and lightly.”
 Matthew 11: 28-30 (MsgB)